yadomkar/CS255/Homework1/solution.md

 ### Assumption
 The graph this solution is expected to topologically sort is a DAG.

-### Approach
+### DFS Approach
-2 ways to do this, using DFS or using Kahn's Algorithm.
+This algorithm performs DFS and pushes the node to a stack on backtracking.
+To ensure all nodes are covered, it initiates DFS over all nodes.

 ### DFS Topological Sort Pseudocode
 ```text